MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 >
 >   Health probes are typically used to assess the health of multiple origins within a group.
 If you have only one origin configured in your Azure Front Door origin group,  disable health probes to reduce unnecessary traffic on your origin server.
 Health probe's status won't impact Front Door's routing decisions.
 >
-> - **Review origin routing method**. | Azure Front Door provides various routing methods to the origin, such as latency-based, priority-based, weighted, and session-affinity based routing.
+> - **Review origin routing method**.
+Azure Front Door provides various routing methods to the origin, such as latency-based, priority-based, weighted, and session-affinity based routing.
 These methods affect the performance of your solution significantly.
-To learn more about the best traffic routing option for your scenario, see [Traffic routing methods to origin]
+To learn more about the best traffic routing option for your scenario, see [Traffic routing methods to origin](/azure/frontdoor/routing-methods).
 >
-> - **Review the location of origin servers** | The location of your origin servers impacts the responsiveness of your application.
+> - **Review the location of origin servers**.
+The location of your origin servers impacts the responsiveness of your application.
 The origin should be closer to the users.
 Azure Front Door ensures that users from a specific location access the nearest Front Door entry point.
 The performance benefits are faster user experience, better use of latency-based routing by Front Door, and with caching, content is closer to users, minimizing data transfer time.
 >
 >     For more information, see [Traffic by location report](/azure/frontdoor/standard-premium/how-to-reports#traffic-by-location-report).